KilbourneCharrier/Goodreads-Data-Wrangling/README.md

 # FinalProject

-Final Project for DSCI 235.
+This is the repository containing my final Project for DSCI 235.